+QrySuccess Queries resulted in a successful answer.
+This means the query which returns a NOERROR response with at least one answer RR.
+This corresponds to the success counter of previous versions of BIND 9.
+QryAuthAns Queries resulted in authoritative answer.
+QryNoauthAns SNaAns Queries resulted in non authoritative answer.
 QryReferral Queries resulted in referral answer.
-This corresponds QryNxrrset to the referral counter of previous versions of BIND 9.
-Queries resulted in NOERROR responses with no data.
-2-3-11 This corresponds to the nxrrset counter of previous ver- sions of BIND 9.
+This corresponds to the referral counter of previous versions of BIND 9.
+QryNxrrset Queries resulted in NOERROR responses with no data.
+This corresponds to the nxrrset counter of previous ver- sions of BIND 9.
 QrySERVFAIL SFail Queries resulted in SERVFAIL.
-QryFORMERR SFErr Queries resulted in FORMERR.
+QryFORMERR SFErr \tilde{Q} ueries resulted in FORMERR.
 QryNXDOMAIN SNXD Queries resulted in NXDOMAIN.
-This corresponds to 10 the nxdomain counter of previous versions of BIND 9.
-QryRecursion RFwdQ Queries which caused the server to perform recursion in order to find the final answer.
-This corresponds to O PD 0 the recursion counter of previous versions of BIND 9.
-QryDuplicate RDupQ Queries which the server attempted to recurse but dis- covered an existing query with the same IP address, port, query ID, name, type and class already being pro- cessed.
+This corresponds to ~) the nxdomain counter of previous versions of BIND 9.
+QryRecursion RFwdQ Queries which caused the server to perform recursion 2-) z in order to find the final answer.
+This corresponds to the recursion counter of previous versions of BIND 9.
+QryDuplicate RDupQ Queries which the server attempted to recurse but dis- 2-) 2 up nome covered an existing query with the same IP address, port, query ID, name, type and class already being pro- cessed.
 This corresponds to the duplicate counter of previous versions of BIND 9.
-QryDropped Recursive queries for which the server discovered an Qijbioppeu excessive number of existing recursive queries for the same name, type and class and were subsequently dropped.
+QryDropped Recursive queries for which the server discovered an QIJDIOPPCu excessive number of existing recursive queries for the same name, type and class and were subsequently dropped.
 This is the number of dropped queries due to the reason explained with the clients-per-query and max-clients-per-query options (see the descrip- tion about clients-per-query.)
 This corresponds to the dropped counter of previous versions of BIND 9.
 QryFailure Other query failures.
-This corresponds to the failure counter of previous versions of BIND 9.
+This corresponds to the failure Qiyiunuic counter of previous versions of BIND 9.
 Note: this counter is provided mainly for backward compatibil- ity with the previous versions.
-Normally a more fine- grained counters such as AuthQryRej and RecQryRej that would also fall into this counter are provided, and so this counter would not be of much interest in practice.
+Normally a more fine- grained counters such as AuthQryRej and RecQryRej that would also fall into this counter are provided, and so this counter would not be of much interest in prac- tice.
 XfrReqDone Requested zone transfers completed.
 UpdateReqFwd Update requests forwarded.
 UpdateRespFwd Update responses forwarded.
 UpdateFwdFail Dynamic update forward failed.
 UpdateDone Dynamic updates completed.
-UpdateFail Dynamic updates failed.
-UpdateBadPrereq Dynamic updates rejected due to prerequisite failure.
+UpdateFail Dynamic updates completed.
+UpdateBadPrereq Dynamic updates rejected due to prerequisite failure. opuatebauriered Dynamic updates rejected due to prerequisite faiture.